by José San Miguel

 As Lenin taught us, a revolutionary situation arises where a ruling class has become deeply divided and unable to govern in a unified fashion, where the masses are unwilling to suffer any longer the existing state of affairs, and where the conditions exist for the oppressed and exploited to develop an understanding of these conditions and the subjective factor for revolutionary transformation.

 The forms of crisis that have terrorized and immiserated the neocolonized periphery for decades have also, in recent decades, made significant advances into the imperialist countries themselves.
-The Brexit crisis, the militant Yellow Vest and anti-austerity movements in France, the vast refugee and migrant flows into Europe and North America, the divisions in the ruling class that are reflected in impasse around US President Donald Trump, the opiate overdose crisis gripping North America, urban gun violence rates with body counts that match civil wars in the neocolonized world – all these crises speak to the slowly unraveling economic, social, and political stability in the imperialist countries.
-While revolutionary consciousness is a missing ingredient that still has a long way to go, we are within historical conditions that otherwise suggest that revolutionary situation is developing in the imperialist centers that has been unmatched since the 1930s.
+The Brexit crisis, the militant Yellow Vest and anti-austerity movements in France, the vast refugee and migrant flows into Europe and North America, the divisions in the ruling class that are reflected in the impasse around US President Donald Trump, the opiate overdose crisis gripping North America, urban gun violence rates with body counts that match civil wars in the neocolonized world – all these crises speak to the slowly unraveling economic, social, and political stability in the imperialist countries.
+While revolutionary consciousness is a missing ingredient that still has a long way to go, we are within historical conditions that otherwise suggest that a revolutionary situation is developing in the imperialist centers that has been unmatched since the 1930s.
 The US leads the world with 200,000 COVID deaths and counting.35 The deteriorating situation in the imperialist countries is creating opportunities for proletarian revolution in or near major capitalist-imperialist centers that have not existed since prior to the Second World War.
 The explosions of 2020 rival those of the 1960s.
 These objective opportunities are of world-historic importance, and we cannot afford to let them pass us by.

 We must not forget that the first wave of the international proletarian revolution that unfolded and consolidated across the world between 1917 and well into the 1970s proceeded from proletarian revolutions that took hold across vast regions of the world that were too expansive and populous to be easily contained by imperialist encirclement and war.
 Before 1917, communist revolutionaries banked on the equally grandiose but ultimately failed revolution in Germany – which was anticipated to lead to the European-wide advance of socialism.
 When this strategy failed, V.I.
-Lenin and the Communist International that he helped establish, didn’t retreat from the lofty objectives of international proletarian revolution; they took a read of the objective situation in the world and doubled down with plans to exploit even greater opportunities for revolution that existed in both the other capitalist-imperialist countries, especially in North America, as well as in national liberation movements of the colonized nations.
+Lenin and the Communist International that he helped establish didn’t retreat from the lofty objectives of international proletarian revolution; they took a read of the objective situation in the world and doubled down with plans to exploit even greater opportunities for revolution that existed in both the other capitalist-imperialist countries, especially in North America, as well as in national liberation movements of the colonized nations.

 We communist revolutionaries today, in this time of unprecedented global crisis, must elevate our thinking to strategic levels that are as grandiose and realizable as those that our forerunners thought of and fought for.
 The object of every communist revolutionary is international proletarian revolution on the road to communism.
 Nothing less than a strategy that is viable and adequate to these ambitions is demanded of us.
 The crises unfolding today, as briefly elaborated in this document, implicate the entire capitalist-imperialist world system and the vast majority of humanity.
 World revolution is our objective, and objectives as big as these must be studied, named and meticulously worked toward.
 Revolutionary movements in the peripheries of this system have never stopped since the dawn of capitalism.
 But now, with this unprecedented level of crisis, new opportunities for the advance of proletarian revolution in and around the capitalist-imperialist countries are materializing, and they cannot be squandered.
 The pincer-like convergence of existential threats against the international proletariat, including the proletariat in and around the centers of capitalism-imperialism, will, one way or another, render present generations of proletarians among the final line of gravediggers that have haunted capitalism since its inception.
 Our proletariat will be the final line of gravediggers either because it finally completes its historic mission of universal human liberation in communist civilization, or it will be the final line of gravediggers because it has failed and it ceases to exist as a class that is materially capable of leading humanity in that direction.